 As writing is at the center of everything a college student does, Drew has a Writing Center staffed with trained student tutors where undergraduate and graduate students, staff, and faculty can receive professional feedback on their writing and support at all stages of the writing process.
 Undergraduate Writing Fellows are also assigned to work with students in WI and WM courses, combining training in writing studies with discipline-specific knowledge to help students build on what they have learned in previous courses and become more flexible writers overall.

 The Writing Sequence at Drew Consists of Several Kinds of Courses:

-- College Writing (WRTG) is required of all first-year students at Drew.
+- Drew Writing Seminar (WRTG) is required of all first-year students at Drew.
 These courses, taught by faculty from across the curriculum on topics of interest to them, prepare students for the writing they will do throughout their college careers.
-For more information, please visit the College Writing page.
+More information to follow.

 - Writing Intensive courses (WI) build on the academic literacy skills taught in College Writing and expand those skills.
 They require students to use writing as a mode of learning and as a way of entering scholarly conversations about topics presented in a course.
 WI courses may not require any more pages of writing than regular sections of the same course; however, they do require that faculty provide sufficient written feedback on student writing and that students use such feedback to rethink, revise and improve their writing.
 This process of writing, engaging with feedback, and revising is the heart of the writing-intensive course experience.
 [WI Outcomes]